-- a. to keep children safe; - b. to have high expectations of all pupils in terms of behaviour; - c. to teach the concept of self discipline; - d. to praise good behaviour rather than highlight negative behaviour; - e. to build the child's self esteem; - f. to make positive remarks about everyday acts of consideration to promote the children's sense of responsibility; - g. to teach children to understand the effects of their behaviour and to know what is acceptable and unacceptable, through Mindmate, stories and assemblies; - h. to ensure children are aware of rewards and sanctions if appropriate; - i. adopt clear classroom routines and procedures that maintain high standards of organisation thus minimising opportunities for disruption and unacceptable behaviour; - to handle unacceptable behaviour quickly and calmly in order to minimise disruption to the rest of the class and in accordance with the school's agreed sanctions; - k. to report to Senior Management Team any repeated incidents of unacceptable behaviour - I. to discuss and complete Learning Passports for behaviour where appropriate. - m.
+- a. to keep children safe; - b. to have high expectations of all pupils in terms of behaviour; - c. to teach the concept of self discipline; - d. to praise good behaviour rather than highlight negative behaviour; - e. to build the child's self esteem; - f. to make positive remarks about everyday acts of consideration to promote the children's sense of responsibility; - g. to teach children to understand the effects of their behaviour and to know what is acceptable and unacceptable, through Mindmate, stories and assemblies; - h. to ensure children are aware of rewards and sanctions if appropriate; - i. adopt clear classroom routines and procedures that maintain high standards of organisation thus minimising opportunities for disruption and unacceptable behaviour; - to handle unacceptable behaviour quickly and calmly in order to minimise disruption to the rest of the class and in accordance with the school's agreed sanctions; - k. to report to Senior Management Team any repeated incidents of unacceptable behaviour - I. to discuss and complete Individual Provision Maps for behaviour where appropriate. - m. to understand that behaviour is communication and to consider environmental and external factors when looking for possible causes. - n.
 Class teachers to liaise with parents about repeated incidents of poor behaviour.